Fusion of heterogeneous data for robust degradation prognostics: Mathematical background used

 As explained in the introduction, the state-space model variability is given all at once through a pushforward of the uncertain input variables independent probabilistic model.
 The problem is to estimate the posterior distribution after considering the heterogeneous data of the most influential input variable at iteration $k\leq d$.
 Assume that there is some value $\theta_{k}$ such that $\delta(t^{i}_{j}) = g(t^{i}_{j}, \bm{u}_{0,k}, \theta_{k})$, where $\theta_{k}$ is defined in eq. \eqref{eq:max_hsic} and $\bm{u}_{0,k}$ is the nominal value of the $d-1$ variables at step $k$.
 We therefore have:

 Usually $\mathcal{J}_{i}$ is a coarser grid than the original time grid of the simulation model.
 Therefore, we need to interpolate the computer code output.
 As an interpolator operator, one can choose $\bm{\mathcal{G}}_{i}: \mathcal{X} \to\mathbb{R}^{|\mathcal{J}_{i}|}$ to interpolate the simulation model onto the time-grid of the data points.
-The choice of this interpolator is driven by prior regularity properties of the degradation trajectory such as monotonicity.
+The choice of this interpolator is driven by prior regularity properties of the degradation trajectory such as monotonicity, which is known since the computer code is treated as a grey-box.
 Note that this hypothesis is usually verified in degradation applications including the ones we present.
 We drop the dependence on the latent variable in the rest of this paragraph, it is important to note however that the results are conditioned on these latent variables, as shown in \ref{fig:general_scheme}.
 In vector form, the problem is recast as:

 with $\bm{\eta}^{i} \sim \mathcal{N}(0, \sigma^{2}_{\bm{\eta}^{i}})$, where the covariance matrix of the noise is defined as $\sigma^{2}_{\bm{\eta}^{i}} :=\sigma_{i}^{2}I_{m_{i}}$.
 To simplify the presentation, it is assumed now that only one data group $\bm{y} \in \mathbb{R}^{m}$ is considered.
 The goal is to use the Bayes' theorem to estimate the posterior distribution of the influential input variable $\theta_{k}$ given the data: